 1. The air supply must be fully open.
+Move the control lever to the right position

-2. For lighting the fire use 2-3 pounds of dry kindling wood.

-Light the fire.
+- 2. For lighting the fire use 3-5 pounds of dry kindling wood. - Light the fire.
 An ember bed will quickly be formed by lighting with firestarters, Morsø kindling bags or 7-10 pieces of twisted paper under the dry kindling wood.